silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 # Troubleshooting

 The first thing to do is issue the command:
-`sapphire/sake Sphinx/diagnose` on the command line.
-This will attempt to find a number of common conditions such as:
+`sapphire/sake Sphinx/diagnose` on the command line, or point your browser at `yoursite/Sphinx/diagnose` This will attempt to find a number of common conditions such as:

 * no classes are decorated with SphinxSearchable
 * the sphinx binaries aren't installed